-Even if Lake Bracciano isn’t as popular as other lakes in Italy, you should spend some time exploring what this region has to offer in terms of nature, history, and recreation.
+Even if Lake Bracciano isn’t as popular as other lakes in Italy, you should spend some time exploring what the region has to offer in terms of nature, history, and recreation.
 The Lake Bracciano and Lake Martignano Natural Reserve needs to be on your Italy bucket list.
-The city of Bracciano, together with the other towns that overlook Lake Bracciano, is one of the locals’ preferred day-trips from Rome.
+The city of Bracciano, together with the other towns that overlook Lake Bracciano, is one of the locals’ preferred getaway from Rome.
 The fact that the place is still off the main tourist tracks indeed adds to its charm.
 It’s almost impossible to visit Lake Bracciano and return disappointed.
 The points of interest are so numerous that you could easily spend a whole week traveling the area.
 You’ll find Lake Bracciano located 30 km north of Rome, in the direction of Viterbo.
 Read this guide to discover all the amazing things you can do in the area surrounding the town of Bracciano.
+In this article, I will focus on how to reach Lake Bracciano, how to move around and visit the three quaint towns on the lake, swimming on Lake Bracciano, and the highlights in the area.

 It’s only a 40-minute drive, but the road isn’t as good as it could be.
 Only drive from Rome to Bracciano if you feel confident enough driving on a narrow road in Central Italy.
 And always drive slowly…

 The easiest way to get to Lake Bracciano from Rome is by train.
-Trains depart from the Roma Ostiense or Valle Aurelia stations, and stop in the towns of Anguillara Sabazi and Bracciano (both on the lake).
+Trains depart from the Roma Ostiense or Valle Aurelia stations and stop in the towns of Anguillara Sabazia and Bracciano (both on the lake).
 Check the Trenitalia website to find out the time and to book your ticket online.
 You might notice that the timetables are off in most of the secondary stations in Rome, or at least they are confusing.
 I feel for you!
 That’s why I recommend verifying the time on the website.
-Once you are inside the stations I mentioned, follow the signs to the platforms for boarding the trains going to Bracciano or Viterbo.
+Once you are inside the stations I mentioned, follow the signs to the platforms for boarding the trains going in the direction of Bracciano or Viterbo.

 How to get from Bracciano train station to the beach of Lake Bracciano

-When you arrive in the Bracciano train station, walk on towards Bracciano Castle and then access the promenade (it’s on the map) that takes you down to the lake near the restaurant called Il Luccio d’Oro.
+When you arrive at the Bracciano train station, walk on towards Bracciano Castle and then access the promenade (it’s on the map) that takes you on a 15 minutes walk in the shade to the shore near the charming restaurant called Il Luccio d’Oro.
 From there you can walk left or right and find your favorite spot on the beach.
 There are bars and restaurants that rent out beach umbrellas and tanning beds (Ristorante da Tonino, Movida Beach), while other parts of the beach are free.
 If you walk a couple of km on the Via Circumlacuale in the direction of Anguillara Sabazia, you’ll reach the “Santo Celso Picnic Area”, where you’ll find a wild stretch of sand and a pinewood forest far from the commercial hubs.

 Visit Bracciano Castle

-Once you’re done exploring Bracciano Castle, walk around the perimeter of the castle, in the Via Collegiata street and into the alleys of Bracciano´s old town.
+Once you’re done visiting Bracciano Castle, walk around the perimeter of the castle, in the Via Collegiata street, and into the alleys of Bracciano´s old town.
 Fall in love with the calmness lingering over the tiny Piazza Saminiati square.
 Small restaurants and wineries have their cellars inside the castle’s walls, like the “Caffetteria Levante”.
 Walk towards the church of Santo Stefano Protomartire and the Museo del Duomo (open on weekends).
-And then, visit the two lookout points (on the map).
+And then, visit the two lookout points (on the map) that offer romantic views on Lake Bracciano at Belvedere La Sentinella.
 Walk along the Via Arazzaria and the Via Principe di Napoli (the main commercial street of Bracciano), and sit at a cafe near the Piazza IV Novembre (the square with the Municipality Palace, or town hall).

 Touring the lake’s towns on a boat